-Police ID gunman in FedEx shooting as young male in 20s
+FBI says it interviewed FedEx mass shooter last year

 Latest Weather Blog

-Authorities identified the shooter as a young man in his 20s.
-They said they could not yet say why he opened fire with a rifle late Thursday night at a FedEx processing center near the Indianapolis airport.
+Paul Keenan, the special agent in charge of the FBI’s Indianapolis field office, said Friday that agents questioned Hole last year after his mother called police to say that her son might commit “suicide by cop.”
+He said the FBI was called after items were found in Hole’s bedroom but he did not elaborate on what they were.
+He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.

-Police Chief Randal Taylor also noted that a “significant” number of employees at the facility are members of the Sikh community.
-Taylor spoke from a hotel where family members are awaiting word on their loved ones.
-He says he will stay with the families until they get more information.
+McCartt said Hole was a former employee of the company and last worked for FedEx in 2020.
+McCartt said he did not know why Hole left the job or if he had ties to the workers in the facility.
+He said police have not yet uncovered a motive for Thursday’s shooting but added that law enforcement officers seized a gun from him last year.
+McCartt also said authorities are still identifying the victims and that not all of the victims’ families have been notified.

-Deputy Chief Craig McCartt of the Indianapolis police said the gunman started randomly shooting at people in the parking lot and then went into the building and continued firing.
-He said the gunman apparently died by suicide shortly before police entered the building.
+Hole started randomly firing at people in the parking lot and then went into the building and continued shooting late Thursday night, McCartt said.
+He said the shooter apparently killed himself shortly before police entered the building.

 “There was no confrontation with anyone that was there,” he said.
 “There was no disturbance, there was no argument.
 He just appeared to randomly start shooting.”